commercetools/commercetools-docs-kit/packages/writing-style/README.md

 > As of Nov 2019, basing off Google's styles was a pragmatic choice.
 Other styles like Microsoft's are attractive starting points, too.

+## Downloading Google styles

+The [Google styles for vale](https://github.com/errata-ai/Google) should not be changed manually, as they are maintained by the Errata-AI team and pulled directly from their repository.
+To get the latest changes, run the `yarn download:google` command.

 ## Linter Usage: Standalone command-line

 1. Install the command globally via `yarn global add @commercetools-docs/writing-style` or `npm install -g @commercetools-docs/writing-style`